 Step 1 — Choose a program

 Read through the description of the Online Therapy programs currently being offered by the Unit.
 All programs provide similar material but are tailored to better address the concerns of specific clients.
-We are currently offering the following two programs to residents of Saskatchewan:
+We are currently offering the following three programs to residents of Saskatchewan:

 For a limited time, we are also offering the following three Canada-wide programs: